joostkremers/visual-fill-column/README.md

 `visual-fill-column-center-text`: if set to `t`, centre the text area in the window.
 By default, the text is displayed at the window’s (left) edge, mimicking the effect of `fill-column`.

-`visual-fill-column-disable-fringe`: if set to `t`, the left fringe is disabled.
-Note that if `visual-fill-column-center-text` is set to `t`, both the left and right fringes are disabled.
+`visual-fill-column-fringes-outside-margins`: if set to `t`, put the fringes outside the margins.

 All three options are buffer-local, so the values you set through Customize are default values.
 They can also be set in mode hooks or directory or file local variables in order to customise particular files or file types.